GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 You recover 1d4+1 mana points with a short rest, 2d6+2 points of mana with a long rest, and 1d12+8 points of mana with a full rest.
 If you still have spell sickness while resting, keep this in mind when determining how many mana points you can recover.

 If you cast a wyrding while you have the Pact of Mana, you may spend mana points on a spell check to gain a bonus equal to the mana points spent this way- up to your bonus from your chosen attribute with your Magical Art feature.

+##### Pact of Rites
+You have learned how to perform religious rites like a cleric.
+Each rite functions as a spell with a few differences;
+* The time to cast the spell is multilpied by the tier of the spell.
+This increased time accounts for the motions of the ritual, perfomance of any incantations, the drawing of any glyphs or sigils, etc.
+* You must perform a recitation of holy scripture or mantra as you perform the spell.
+If you cannot hear yourself to ensure the recitation is proper, or are struggling to focus on the recitation, you have disadvantage on the spellcheck.
+If you cannot perform the recitation, you fail to cast the spell.
+* You must have components (such as incense, an offering of wealth or food, etc.) whose value is the tier of the spell squared, multiplied by 10.
+Such things must be considered lost as a tribute for fear of incurring divine wrath.
+The exact nature of the tribute depends on the rite and is at the narrator's discretion.
+* Any spell sickness you would recieve is reduced by 1.
+* A critical success will increase the tier of the cast spell by 1.
+* A critical failure has a 50% chance not to apply its critical failure effect.

+You may learn rites from your faith independant of spells.
+Learning rites takes as much time as learning a new spell otherwise.
+The time to learn a rite is divided by 10 if you know the associated spell.
+When you take this pact, you learn a rite of a spell whose minimum tier is no greater than your heorism and a tier of a spell whose minimum tier is 1 or 2.